 West Virginia followed HUD's lead in determining housing damage and the cost to repair that damage.
 Per the Federal Register Notices applicable to this Allocation (81 FR 83254, 82 FR 5591), the average cost to fully repair a home for a specific disaster to code is calculated using the average real property damage repair costs determined by the Small Business Administration for its disaster loan program for the subset of homes inspected by both SBA and FEMA for 2011 to 2013 disasters.
 Because SBA is inspecting for full repair costs, it is presumed to reflect the full cost to repair the home, which is generally more than the FEMA estimates on the cost to make the home habitable.
-Therefore, West Virginia used SBA's disaster loan data for the flood and determined an average real property verified loss amount of \$64,380 among 973 SBA disaster home loan applicants for a total verified loss of \$62,642,237.
+Therefore, West Virginia used SBA's disaster loan applicants for a total verified loss of \$62,642,237.
 The State analyzed the remaining 789 unapproved SBA disaster home loan applicants without a real property verified loss amount and found that they were almost all declined for an SBA loan for economic reasons already discussed above, such as lack of repayment ability, failure of minimum income test, and unsatisfactory credit.
-Because of this fact coupled with an understanding of SBA's standard operating procedures, it is presumed by West Virginia that this population was declined for loan assistance very early on in the SBA application process and therefore, was never granted a damage assessment by SBA.
+Because of this fact coupled with an understanding of SBA's standard operating procedures, it is presumed by West Virginia that this population was declined for loan assistance very early on it the SBA application process and therefore, was never granted a damage assessment by SBA.
 Accordingly, West Virginia applied the average verified loss of \$64,380 noted above to the unapproved population which yielded a total estimated verified loss for these 789 applicants of \$50,795,820.
 Thus, a total of \$113,437,560 in real property verified loss was determined for the 1,762 applicants who applied for SBA assistance and were ultimately approved or denied a loan.